Review the preferred design and share your feedback on the proposed park improvements. The survey closes on July 14, 2025.

 Vision Statement

-The following vision was developed to describe the ideal future park:
+The following vision was developed using community input to describe the ideal future park:

 Pricefield Road Playground will function as a community hub that enhances public life by fostering social connections.
 It will serve all community members’ recreational needs and desires as the neighbourhood grows over time.
 The park will maintain its existing natural beauty while acting as a gateway into the City’s wider ravine and trail system to strengthen visitors’ connections to the natural landscapes of Toronto.